Cross Racing Championship 2005

-Cross Racing Championship 2005 (CRC 2005) is a racing video game developed by Invictus Games and released on October 4, 2005 for Microsoft Windows.
+Cross Racing Championship 2005 (CRC 2005) is a racing video game developed by Invictus Games and released on October 4, 2005, for Microsoft Windows.
 The Hungarian metal band SZEG contributed to the soundtrack.
 The game combines elements of rallycross with those of tuning.
-It was relaunched on September 18, 2018 as Cross Racing Championship Extreme in the Steam store.
+It was relaunched on September 18, 2018, as Cross Racing Championship Extreme in the Steam store.

 Gameplay

-The game does not have a fixed plot: it is much more a combination of a race, a race with time, a unique race and a multiplayer mode typical of racing games.
-In addition, CRC 2005 also has a mode called "Free Ride", which allows you to freely explore locations without limiting yourself to previously defined routes.
-Then the player can get to places that are not accessible in normal races.
+The game does not have a fixed plot: it is more a combination of a race, a race with time, a unique race and a multiplayer mode typical of racing games.
+In addition, CRC 2005 also has a mode called "Free Ride", which allows the player to freely explore locations rather than driving on defined routes, allowing access to places that are not accessible in normal races.

-The game has two different multiplayer modes.
-Firstly, the online multiplayer available on the market and the LAN multiplayer, which allows a certain number of players to play together on their own computers via the Internet.
-The servers have now been shut down.
+The game has two different multiplayer modes: online multiplayer and LAN multiplayer, which allows a certain number of players to play together on their own computers via the Internet.
+The online multiplayer servers have now been shut down.
 However, it is still possible to play over the Internet through LAN or a virtual LAN.
 A special feature is the "hot seat": here several players take turns on a computer and try to achieve the best time on a previously selected track.
-Consequently, this mode can also be used offline.
+This mode can also be used offline.

-Career mode is the heart of the game, and before the new vehicles, routes, and parts are available to the player in the other modes, you must first unlock them there.
-You can choose from a large quantity of paint and your own starting number.
-The player starts with classic series vehicles in standard equipment on muddy tracks, then progresses through snow and road races to finally compete in a real, asphalt racing circuit.
+Career mode is the heart of the game, and before the new vehicles, routes, and parts are available to the player in the other modes, they must be unlocked there.
+The player can choose a paint design and starting number.
+The player starts with classic series vehicles in standard equipment on muddy tracks, then progresses through snow and road races to finally compete in an asphalt racing circuit.
 In each race, the player has to compete against up to eight computer opponents.
 As their careers progress, they get better control of their vehicles and can also be hostile or fearful of the player.
 This can lead to situations where one driver does not defend against overtaking while the other defends and even deliberately hits the player.
 AI opponents always have the same start number and livery, making them distinguishable from a distance.

-The game also has great destruction and physics mechanics.
+The game has destruction and physics mechanics.
 For example, depending on the severity of the impact, dents of different sizes are displayed on the vehicle.
 The bumpers can fall off and even the entire body can be deformed.
 It is also possible to start tires and damage them.
 The vehicle can be repaired at the push of a button after too much damage - the player returns to the race without wasting much time.
-However, this feature can also be disabled, forcing you to drive more carefully, especially in multiplayer.
+However, this feature can also be disabled, forcing the player to drive more carefully.